YoMio-Tech-Inc/GPT-SoVITS2/docs/en/README.md

 ### List of Changes

-#### Codebook changes
+#### Changes to the Codebook
-Single codebook -> 2 codebooks/4 codebooks
+~~Single codebook -> 2-codebook/4-codebook~~

+The vocab size of $S^3$ is 4096 single codebook
-#### GPT changes
+#### GPT Changes
-Replaced with qwen2-0.3b
+Switched to qwen2-0.3b
-#### Audio encoding changes
+#### Changes to Audio Encoding
-cnhubert -> ~~w2v-bert-2.0 (tentative, this is the most exaggerated 4.6m-hour multilingual pre-training done by meta.
-If the result sounds like a foreigner speaking Chinese, it will be replaced with cnhubert-large)~~/cnhubert-large/mHubert-147
+~~cnhubert -> ~~w2v-bert-2.0 (tentative, this is the most extensive multilingual pre-training set by Meta with 4.6 million hours.
+If the result sounds like a foreigner speaking Chinese, we'll switch to cnhubert-large)~~/cnhubert-large/mHubert-147~~
-I found that training w2v-bert-2.0 is a bit difficult, training mHubert-147 is relatively easier, the size difference is fourfold, and in real tests, fp16 directly crashes, so only fp32 can be used.
-Also, mHubert is already large enough (600MB).
+~~I found that training w2v-bert-2.0 is a bit difficult, while training mHubert-147 is relatively easier.
+The size difference is fourfold, and fp16 directly crashes during tests, so only fp32 can be used.
+Moreover, mHubert is already large enough (600MB)~~

+Using the $S^3$ Encoder from CosyVoice with an external embedding layer
 #### Text encoding changes
-Remove phonemes and corresponding embeddings cn-roberta -> BGE-m3
+Remove phonemes and corresponding embeddings

+Phoneme -> BPE Tokenization

+cn-roberta -> BGE-m3
 #### Positional encoding changes
 Text and speech encoding each do sinusoidal -> globally do RoPE embedding.